 Are there alternatives to box, the highly popular small-leaved evergreen, Buxus sempervirens?
 Not every case of so-called box blightis actually that.
 Did you know that Buxus sempervirens is also affected by another little demon called Box tree moth?
 It can defoliate the shrub quite quickly, and is often first noticed as fine, webbed strands within which the moth larvae feeds.
 They subsequently develop into hungry green caterpillars.

 Where did these pests and diseases come from?

-The comparatively new pest was first recorded in Kent just over 10 years ago and it has been gradually spreading.
-It is now known to be prolific in many different areas of London.
-Gardeners have also reported it in East and West Sussex, Surrey and the Home Counties.
+The comparatively new pest, box caterpillar, was first recorded in Kent in around 2009 and it has been gradually spreading.
+It is now known to be prolific in many different areas of London and gardeners have reported it in East and West Sussex, Surrey and the Home Counties.
 It seems to have come from China and Korea, but it has also had significant impact in Japan, Russia and many European counties.
-The RHS is hosting a box tree moth survey and would love to know if and when you see this box-chomping problem.
-Visit the RHS to find out more, also complete the survey by clicking this link.

 Give it a feed

-such as parterres, knot gardens, topiary and low box hedging can look pretty awful when the plant is affected.
+formal features such as parterres, knot gardens, topiary and low box hedging can look pretty awful when the plant is affected.
 Many gardeners are ripping out their box and replacing it with alternative, small-leafed evergreens.
 So, what can we use instead of box?
+Gardens with

 Consider these alternatives to box